fhessman/scientific-snap/PlotSprite/README.md

 # <img alt="scientific-snap-icon" src="../images/einstein_snap.png" width="70"/> PlotSprite (v0.3)

+This is the first PlotSprite that eventually evolved into the Sprite now built into the SciSnap! library within the official distribution of Snap!
+Thus, the following information is kept for documentation purposes only: load the standard distribution of SciSnap! and you'll automatically get access to the newest PlotSprite, now called a "PlotPad".

+---

+## Old Introduction

 One of the foundations of *Snap!*, like *Scratch*, is the *Logo*-like use of "turtle graphics" - simple pen-based drawing.
 However, there is no generic means of displaying data graphically as a formal plot, something which is often needed when using *Snap!* for scientific or mathematical purposes.

 The scientific-snap [PlotSprite](./PlotSprite.xml) displays data that is in the form of a table, often simple lists of (x,y) data pairs, and can also display histograms and functions of the x-axis.